 In addition to the prerequisites for entrance to CSUSM as a graduate student, our program requires the following: 1) a bachelor's degree in the biological or related sciences with minimum coursework similar to that required for our minor in Biological Sciences at CSUSM; 2) an undergraduate GPA in all completed science and math courses of at least 2.75 or a GPA of at least 3.0 in the last 35 semester units of science and math; and 3) Scores from the General GRE test (Verbal Reasoning, Quantitative Reasoning, Analytical Writing) submitted by the application deadline.

-The Departmental application deadline is February 15 for the following Fall Semester.
+The Departmental application deadline is March 1 for the following Fall Semester.
 The Biology Department does not have an open Spring admissions period, however exceptional requests for Spring admission will be reviewed by the Biology Department's Graduate Studies Committee.
-Contact the Graduate Program Coordinator, Dr. Julie Jameson, for instructions.
+Contact the Graduate Program Coordinator, Dr. Julie Jameson for instructions.